 What are the best treatments for smokers lines?
-This is a common question many patients ask Dr. Thompson and Dr. Henstrom during consultations.
+This is a common question many patients ask Utah Facial Plastics providers during their consultations.
 Fine lines around the lips – often referred to as “smoker lines” – are common with aging or even repetition of pursing a straw, and definitely worse for those that actually have history of smoking or are current smokers.
 Luckily, there are some great options available to smooth them out and freshen up your smile.
+There are several treatments available to address fine to deeper lines from less invasive to more invasive procedures.

 Botox can be a great option to subtly treat “smoker lines” or “lipstick lines”.
 A small amount of Botox, usually 2-6 units is injected into the area above the upper lip to soften the muscle from making the pucker expression.
 With repeated treatment over time it can continue to soften out those lines.
 One downside to this treatment, is it can possibly change your smile a little bit, or some people don’t like how it feels when they go to drink a drink.
 Luckily Botox wears off in 3-4 months so re-treatment is optional.
 Botox is also used in conjunction with filler in this area for deeper set lines.